 These items work well as it means your prospective customer is exposed to your brand without them even knowing.
 Your branded pen will be what they use in meetings, your branded calendar will sit on their desk, your branded mug will be used for their morning coffee, you get the picture!

 The more a customer is exposed to your branding, the more likely it is that they will remember you when they require a product or service.

-Hearing from real people who have used your products and services in the past makes people trust that what you have to offer is genuine.
-They’re hearing from the horse’s mouth as the saying goes, and these testimonials are unbiased.
+Hearing from people who have used your products and services in the past makes people trust that what you have to offer is genuine.

 They’re real words from real people, rather than hearing from your sales and marketing team.
 This adds credibility and authenticity as people can learn first hand how your company has helped others.

-Yeah catchy slogans and pretty packaging is all well and good, but I need to know that this product actually works.
+Whilst catchy slogans and pretty product packaging is all well and good, I need to know that this product actually works.
 And that goes for items that are £5 or £50 as I’m still parting with my own money.

-The same applies to your business.
-Regardless of what you’re selling, including client testimonials is a fantastic way of turning potential customers into actual customers.
+The same idea applies to your business.
+Regardless of what you’re selling, including client testimonials is a fantastic way of turning leads into customers.

 This might not be possible for all brands, especially if you’re just starting out, but customers like to work with people who have experience.